A quintessential holiday treat, these Old Fashioned Date Nut Bars are rich and gooey with a crisp oatmeal topping. Always a family favorite!

 But they are also a delicious one; especially if you love dates in any fashion like I do.
 Slightly crispy crust that is replicated as the topping with a creamy date, walnut and coconut filling sandwiched between.
 Mine has coconut but I think I might have made that addition a long time ago but other than that?

 I could almost see the faded recipe card and I remembered fondly the ‘olden’ days when cooks shared their creations with their friends and family and no one yelled about owning a recipe…sharing it was all that mattered.

 One last foray into one more box and I’m surprised if you didn’t hear me squeal; seems almost silly but I have few real treasures from those many, many years ago and this little ugly yellow binder is one of them.

 They may be old-fashioned but they should not be out of favor.
-Even my friend Sam (who I should really call Mikey), who professed a sort of ‘meh’ attitude about something with dates and surprise…he really liked Date Nut Bars!
+Even my friend Sam (who I should really call Mikey), professed a sort of ‘meh’ attitude about something with dates and surprise…he really liked Date Nut Bars!

 - 1 cup water

 - 1 cup chopped walnuts toasted